Finding Rule-Interpretable Non-Negative Data Representation: Introduction

 In this work, we aim to combine the advantages of both types of data analysis.
-The goal is to obtain non-negative part-based representation of the input data in such a way that the resulting factors are fully interpretable and represented by a number of rules obtained by any rule-producing approach.
-We propose a regularized NMF approach that takes a non-negative input data and a set of rules as input and produces a lower-dimensional data representation, where each latent factor is described by a number of input rules.
-Rules are either represented as a matrix, where rows denote entities and columns denote rules or the constraints derived from rules are written in the clustering matrix, where rows denote entities and columns denote clusters derived from rules.
-The approach provides novel insights and data analysis capabilities that were previously either hard or impossible to obtain, but are at the same time highly desirable and needed for research conducted in various scientific domains.
-These capabilities include \emph{exact interpretation of NMF latent factors} (including exact numeric intervals or categorical values of attributes with the ability of observing and analyzing relations between attributes associated with a given factor), ability to perform \emph{guided embedding}, combining multiple sources of information (for example, embedding genes belonging to a selected subset of organisms and having a selected subset of gene functions by following predefined criteria on phenotypes etc.), and ability to perform \emph{multi-label classification} and utilize information about overlapping target variables (each target label can be modelled as one rule in the set of constraints).
+The goal is to obtain non-negative part-based representation of the input data in such a way that the resulting factors are fully interpretable and represented by a number of rules obtained by any rule-producing approach or the domain expert.
+We propose a regularized NMF approach, similar to the guided NMF \cite{GNMF}, that takes a non-negative input data and a set of rules as input and produces a lower-dimensional data representation, where each latent factor is described by a number of input rules.
+Rules are either represented as a matrix, where rows denote entities and columns denote rules, or the constraints derived from rules are written in the clustering matrix, where rows denote entities and columns denote clusters derived from rules.
+These clusters may include a mixture of different rule-based objects such as rules, subgroups or redescriptions.
+One fully transparent way of obtaining interesting groups may include exploratory analyses of sets containing rule-based objects (see \cite{MihelcicInterSet, MihelcicRMExploration} for the description of an interactive tool allowing exploration of redescription sets).
+The proposed approach provides novel insights and data analysis capabilities that were previously either hard or impossible to obtain, but are at the same time highly desirable and needed for research conducted in various scientific domains (see Section \ref{sec:usecase}).
+These capabilities include \emph{exact interpretation of NMF latent factors} (including exact numeric intervals or categorical values of attributes with the ability of observing and analyzing relations between attributes associated with a given factor), ability to perform \emph{guided embedding}, combining multiple sources of information (e.g. embedding genes belonging to a selected subset of organisms and having a selected subset of gene functions by following predefined criteria on phenotypes etc.), and the ability to utilize information about multiple overlapping target variables (each target label can be modelled as one rule in the set of constraints).
+Such targets occur in the task of multi-label classification \cite{duivesteijn2012multi,HMC}.
 We provide a detailed analysis of the approach pointing out scenarios that potentially lead to some shortcomings but we also offer solutions to these problems.
+Furthermore, we present a real-world use-case in Section \ref{sec:usecase}.